BlakeBoxberger/Confidential-Proprietary/README.md

 # Confidential-Proprietary
-Adds a label to the iPhone X's lock screen
+Add cool text to your lock screen.